 Doctors and emergency workers who are “on call” during a concert can give their pagers to an usher, who will summon them quietly if they are paged.

 Can I bring my camera or recording device?

 Cameras, video recorders and tape recorders are not permitted in concerts.
-If you have one with you, check it in at the coat check before entering the auditorium.
 If you do have a camera with you and want a photographic souvenir of your special evening, ask someone to take your picture outside the concert hall before you go in.